Diocese of Brooklyn

-The Diocese of Brooklyn (Diœcesis Bruklyniensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the State of New York.
-It is headquartered in Brooklyn and its territory encompasses the New York City boroughs of Brooklyn and Queens, contiguous with Kings County and Queens County respectively.

-The Diocese of Brooklyn is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of New York.
+The Diocese of Brooklyn (Diœcesis Bruklyniensis) is a diocese of the Catholic Church in the state of New York.
+It is headquartered in Brooklyn and its territory encompasses the New York City boroughs of Brooklyn and Queens.
+Brooklyn is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of New York.
 The diocesan cathedral is the Cathedral Basilica of St. James in Downtown Brooklyn and its co-cathedral is the Co-Cathedral of St. Joseph in Prospect Heights.
 Brooklyn is one of the few dioceses in the United States that is made up of 100% urban territory.

-As of March 2025, the bishop of Brooklyn is Robert J. Brennan.
-He presides from both the Cathedral Basilica of St. James and the Co-Cathedral of St. Joseph.
+The bishop is Robert J. Brennan.

 History

 1784 to 1800

 In 1784, Pope Pius VI erected the Apostolic Prefecture of United States of America, creating a separate jurisdiction for the new United States from the Catholic Church of Great Britain.
 That same year, the new State of New York repealed the Colonial-era law prohibiting Catholic priests from residing in New York.

 With the anti-priest law repealed, the French consul in New York City, Hector St. John de Crevecoeur, organized a group of laymen in 1785 to open St. Peter's Parish in Manhattan, the first Catholic parish in New York City.
 In 1800, the congregation opened a school at St. Peter's, the first Catholic school in New York.

 In 1789, Pius VI raised the Apostolic Prefecture of United States to the Diocese of Baltimore, headed by the first American bishop, John Carroll.
 For the next nine years, Carroll was in charge of the Catholic Church in New York State along with the rest of the nation.